jfactory-es/jfactory-starterkit/README.md

 # jFactory Starter Kit

-A small application that demonstrates how easily you can stop all assynchronous works in a single method call.
+A small application that demonstrates how easily you can stop all the assynchronous works of a component.

 jFactory documentation:
 https://github.com/jfactory-es/jfactory/blob/master/doc/ref-index.md